David Robinson (bishop): Episcopal ministry

 As bishop, Robinson has had to deal with structural problems in the diocesan cathedral, St Paul's Cathedral in Rockhampton.
 The cathedral's roof was significantly damaged in Cyclone Marcia in February 2015 and closed for some time, but the cathedral was forced to close again after one wall suffered subsidence in 2017 while groundworks were being carried out.
 It was estimated that repairs would cost $10m to restore the cathedral.
 Works took place in late 2019 with the cathedral due to reopen in early 2020.

 During the Australian Marriage Law Postal Survey in 2017, Robinson said he affirmed the doctrine of the Anglican Church of Australia that marriage was "a lifelong and exclusive union between a man and a woman", but acknowledged that the debate about same sex marriage was a "deeply personal and complex issue", that members of the LGBTI community "had not always felt welcomed, accepted and loved" and that he was "deeply sorry" for this.

 Robinson's final service was on 22 February 2020.

 Personal life

-Robinson is married to Jan, has two children and six grandchildren.
+Robinson is married to Jan, has two children and seven grandchildren.